jina-ai/jina/README.md

 - [![Twitter Follow](https://img.shields.io/twitter/follow/JinaAI_?label=Follow%20%40JinaAI_&style=social)](https://twitter.com/JinaAI_) - follow us and interact with using hashtag `#JinaSearch`
 - [Company](https://jina.ai) - know more about our company and how we are fully committed to open-source!

-## Join Us

-Jina is an open-source project.
-[We are hiring](https://jina.ai/#/jobs) full-stack developers, evangelists, and PMs to build the next neural search ecosystem in open source.

 ## Open Governance

 [GitHub milestones](https://github.com/jina-ai/jina/milestones) lay out the path to Jina's future improvements.

-As a part of open governance model, we host the [**Engineering All Hands**]((https://hanxiao.io/2020/08/06/Engineering-All-Hands-in-Public/)) of Jina AI in public.
+As a part of open governance model, we host the [Engineering All Hands]((https://hanxiao.io/2020/08/06/Engineering-All-Hands-in-Public/)) of Jina AI in public.
 This Zoom meeting recurs monthly on the second Tuesday, 14:00-15:30 (CET).
 Everyone can join in via the following calendar invite.

 - [Add to Google Calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=MHIybG03cjAwaXE3ZzRrYmVpaDJyZ2FpZjlfMjAyMDEwMTNUMTIwMDAwWiBjXzF0NW9nZnAyZDQ1djhmaXQ5ODFqMDhtY200QGc&tmsrc=c_1t5ogfp2d45v8fit981j08mcm4%40group.calendar.google.com&scp=ALL)
 - [Download .ics](https://hanxiao.io/2020/08/06/Engineering-All-Hands-in-Public/jina-ai-public.ics)

 The meeting will also be live-streamed and later published to our [Youtube channel](https://youtube.com/c/jina-ai).

-Make sure to subscribe it if you want to watch the replay.
+## Join Us

+Jina is an open-source project.
+[We are hiring](https://jobs.jina.ai) full-stack developers, evangelists, and PMs to build the next neural search ecosystem in open source.

 ## License